 After the "Soft Stop Time" expires, the drive will ramp the motor torque down to zero, and the load will be transferred to the main brake.
-The M1000 drive parameter, A1 TrqLmtRedTim@Stp, can be adjusted to allow the torque to be gradually reduced after the "Soft Stop Time" has expired.
-Also, the "MC Drop Dly Tim" should be set to allow the MC contactor to de-energize after the A1 TrqLmtRedTim@Stp has expired.
+Drive parameter, LT13, "Current Ramp Down Time", should be set to allow the current in the motor to ramp down gradually after the "Soft Stop Time" expires.
+Also, the "MC Drop Dly Tim" should be set to allow the MC contactor to de-energize after the LT13 timer has expired.